CE-Haneen/Arduino-Sensor-Projects/README.md

 # Arduino-Sensor-Projects

 # Project 1: TempSense-LED-Control
-LED control using TMP36 temperature sensor and push button.
-Turns on above 50°C, Auto shutoff and manual disable supported
+This Arduino project demonstrates how to control an LED based on temperature readings from a TMP36 sensor, with circuit control via a push button.
+The LED activates when the temperature exceeds a certain threshold and turns off after a delay or when the circuit is disabled

 ### Components Used
 - Arduino Uno
 - TMP36 Temperature Sensor
 - Push Button